peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

  Gets the number zero as an arbitrary-precision integer.
 * `int hashCode()`<br>
  Returns the hash code for this instance.
+* `EInteger Imp​(EInteger second)`<br>
+ Does an OR NOT operation (or implication or IMP operation) between this arbitrary-precision integer and another one.
 * `EInteger Increment()`<br>
  Returns one added to this arbitrary-precision integer.
 * `boolean isEven()`<br>